-" Consistent policy guidelines with collaborative resource-based financing builds a reputation for businessfriendliness.
+" Consistent policy guidelines with collaborative resource-based financing

+Businesses thrive in predictability.
+Ensuring that state policies are consistent and with investor-friendly principles will encourage long-term commitments from investors.
+This consistency minimizes investment risk due to policy fluctuations and builds a reputation for businessfriendliness.
 A collaborative financial model will allow states and the federal government to jointly invest in sectors that leverage each state's unique resources, ensuring sustainable and localised growth.